sparshjain265/compilers/notes/TypeInference.md

 		------------------------
 		Γ ⊢ e : ∀ α . σ

-	The variable `α` should not be free in any of the types that occur in the context Γ is crucial requirement.
+	That the variable `α` should not be free in any of the types that occur in the context Γ is crucial requirement.

 5. The specialisation rule __SPEC__